 and the Estuary, which contrasts with the woodland environment of the railway line.

-The Glen River Park is a natural river valley of great scenic beauty located in the northern side of Cork City and is regarded as one our finest amenity areas.
+The Glen River Park is a natural river valley located at the Glen on the northern side of Cork City.
 The narrow, meandering Glen River flows through the valley which in the eastern end is relatively wide with gentle inclined slopes and in the western end is narrow with very steep slopes.
 The vegetation of the valley varies from gorse, heather, bracken to mixed deciduous trees to grass.
-These contrasting vegetation and topography types, occurring over relatively short distances, combine to make this an unique amenity area.
 The wildness is a huge part of its charm and a valuable resource of natural heritage in the City.

-Bishop Lucey Park is a popular city centre meeting place for young people at the weekends, and a lunch venue for workers from the surrounding offices during the week.
-It is adjacent to the Triskel Arts Centre at Christchurch, and there are also a number of coffee bars and restaurants nearby.
-Situated between the Grand Parade and South Main Street, this park was opened in 1985 as part of the City’s 800th birthday celebrations.
+This very popular park is located in the City Centre on the Grand Parade, with entry from Tuckey Street and South Main Street as well.
+This park was opened in 1985 as part of the City’s 800th birthday celebrations.
 Named after Cornelius Lucey, a Bishop and Freeman of Cork (1952-1980), it occupies a previously derelict site .
 The entrance Archway was reconstructed from the Cork Cornmarket, dating from 1850.
 The park includes a sculptured fountain of eight bronze swans, representing the 800 years of the city since the Norman City Charter was granted in 1185 A.D (the original monastic settlement was founded earlier, in the 6th c. by St. Fin Barr).
 In the course of clearance and construction , archaeologists found portions of the early city walls exposed and preserved just inside the entrance.

 Shalom Park at Monerea Terrace was developed in 1989.
 The land for this amenity was kindly donated by Cork Gas Company , who also provided the lighting within the park.
 The park name commemorates the Cork Jewish community, which originally settled in this area of the city having arrived as refugees.
 The park contains lawn, seating, bedding and herbacious borders and a children's playground.

-Kennedy Park at Victoria Avenue serves both the City Centre and the surrounding residential area.
+Kennedy Park at Victoria Avenue is named after, former U.S. President John F. Kennedy who visited the Park on 28th June 1963.
 The park consists of 7.5 acres laid out in formal recreational areas and recently upgraded walkways.